janoPig/HROCH/benchmarks/SRBench.md

 Run time is reduced to 1 second per sample.
 Total 6520s / number of used cores + benchmark overhead.

 __With github workflow__ [sr_bench.yml](../.github/workflows/sr_bench.yml)
 Results are stored in bbox_result and gt_result artifacts.
-There are 4 choises PHCRegressor, PHCRegressor1, PHCRegressor2, PHCRegressor3 with defined time
-per sample to 1s, 10s, 1m, 5m.
+There are 4 choises HROCH_1s, HROCH_10s, HROCH_1m, HROCH_5m with defined time per sample to 1s, 10s, 1m, 5m.
 Total run time from 47 min to 17 hours.

 ## Benchmarking Results